Programme Advisory

 Sir Peter Knight

-Sir Peter Knight is Emeritus Professor at Imperial, a past President of the Institute of Physics and of the Optical Society of America, Chairs the National Quantum Technology Programme Strategy Advisory Board and the Quantum Metrology Institute at the National Physical Laboratory.
+Sir Peter Knight is Emeritus Professor at Imperial College London, and is a past President of both the Institute of Physics and the Optical Society of America.
+Sir Peter chairs the National Quantum Technology Programme Strategy Advisory Board and the Quantum Metrology Institute at the National Physical Laboratory.

 Tom Rodden

-Professor Tom Rodden is Chief Scientific Advisor for the Department for Digital Culture Media and Sport and a Professor of Computing at the University of Nottingham.
-His research is highly interdisciplinary, bringing together a range of disciplines as computing becomes a ubiquitous feature of our world and we increasingly use personal data and AI technologies.
+Professor Tom Rodden is Chief Scientific Advisor for the Department for Digital Culture Media and Sport, and a Professor of Computing at the University of Nottingham.
+His research is highly interdisciplinary, bringing together different areas of expertise as computing becomes a ubiquitous feature of our world and we increasingly use personal data and AI technologies.

 Roger McKinlay